JRC1995/Dynamic-Memory-Network-Plus/README.md

 # Implementation of Dynamic Memory Network+

-Implementation of Dynamic Memory Network + (for question answering) using Tensorflow.
+Implementation of Dynamic Memory Network+ (for question answering) using Tensorflow.

 The implementation is based on the model proposed in